 We assume that both partners take their decision simultaneously.
-The assumption that the game is non cooperative can be justified by the fact that commitment to a smoking behaviour might be impossible.
 The decision is taken under incomplete information because the attitude of both partners towards smoking might depend on idiosyncratic shocks on their preferences that are private information.
 Think about smoking cessation (which is empirically very relevant in our sample as will be illustrated in the following): this choice might depend on some health or taste or psychological shock.
-Thus, $\epsilon_j$ is assumed to be unobservable by the partner and the expected payoff of individual i depends on the probability that the other partner smokes which we denote $\sigma_j(x_i, x_j) = Pr(a_j = 1|x_i, x_j)$ .
+Thus, the individual shock, ε_j , is assumed to be unobservable by the partner and the expected payoff of individual i depends on the probability that the other partner smokes which we denote $\sigma_j(x_i, x_j) = Pr(a_j = 1 | x_i, x_j)$.
 The belief of each individual about the partner's probability of smoking is constructed using all the available information.
-In other words, beliefs are contingent to $(x_i, x_j)$ , the set of both the individual's and the partner's characteristics, which is publicly known within the household.
+In other words, beliefs are contingent to (x_i, x_j) , the set of both the individual's and the partner's characteristics, which is publicly known within the household.
 We thus look at a Bayesian Nash equilibrium.